The Johnston Collection is administered as an independent not-for-profit museum by The W R Johnston Trust.

 Monday 4 June 2018 - Tuesday 18 September 2018

-The artists, who make the Bower, are linked by their studio practice, their regional locations and connections, and their love of gleaning.
-Their studio collections range from curiosities, natural history specimens, memorabilia, discarded books and china, domestic textiles, carpet and linoleum, and old tools of trade.
+The artists are linked by their studio practice, their regional locations and connections and their love of gleaning.
+Their studio collections range from curiosities, natural history specimens, memorabilia, discarded books and china, fabric, carpet and lino, and old tools of trade.

 Our intimate and personalised Menu Tours offer further ways to visit and enjoy The Johnston Collection.
 Choose one of these specialised guided exhibitionhouse tours and discover even more intriguing insights that are sure to nourish the mind.